-In accordance with Government Auditing Standards, we have also issued our report dated October 13, 2021, on our consideration of the New Mexico Lottery Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the effectiveness of New Mexico Lottery Authority's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering New Mexico Lottery Authority's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 28, 2022 on our consideration of the Lottery's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the Lottery's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Lottery's internal control over financial reporting and compliance.